Kotlin/kotlinx-datetime/README.md

 ```

 The project requires JDK 8 to build classes and to run tests.
-Gradle will try to find it among the installed JDKs or [provision](https://docs.gradle.org/current/userguide/toolchains.html#sec:provisioning) it automatically if it couldn't be found.
+Gradle will try to find it among the installed JDKs or [provision](https://docs.gradle.org/current/userguide/toolchains.html#sec:provisioning) automatically if it can't be found.
 The path to JDK 8 can be additionally specified with the environment variable `JDK_8`.
 For local builds, you can use a later version of JDK if you don't have that
 version installed.
 Specify the version of this JDK with the `java.mainToolchainVersion` Gradle property.